Azure/azure-api-management-devops-resource-kit/docs/AzDO-Example.md

 - Azure DevOps Account
 - An Azure DevOps Repo configured (how to configura an Azure DevOps Repo)
-- An API Management deployed
+- For this solution, we will use 3 API Management deployed (Dev, QA and Production)
 - Some API(s) on your API Management

 ## Architecture